-The Council has reported a decrease of £36.8m in its overall net worth during the year with net liabilities of £78.5m reported at year end.
+The council has reported an increase of £68.5m in its overall net worth during the year with net liabilities of £10m reported at year end.
 This is predominantly due to a movement in the pension's liability.

-The pension liability of £218.7m on the Balance Sheet is an estimate of the current value of pension benefits that need to be funded by the Council.
-The liability, as assessed by an independent actuary, showed an increase of £43.1m during the year.
+The pension liability of £164.6m on the Balance Sheet is an estimate of the current value of pension benefits that need to be funded by the council.
+The liability, as assessed by an independent actuary, showed a decrease of £54.1m during the year.
 The figure represents an estimate of the value of scheme assets and liabilities at a point in time.
-Whilst there is no direct link to funding or contribution rates, a triennial valuation of the pension fund will be undertaken next year and this will establish the contribution rates payable for the next 3 years.
-Stability in terms of contribution rates is particularly important at a time of reducing funding levels for the Council.
+Whilst there is no direct link to funding or contribution rates, a triennial valuation of the pension fund has been undertaken and this has established the contribution rates payable for the next 3 years.
+Stability in terms of contribution rates is particularly important at a time of reducing funding levels for the council.
+Inevitably the Coronavirus pandemic has impacted on pension valuations and additional work has been undertaken to reflect the impact within the financial statements.

-The Council has reported an overall £5.1m increase in its long term assets balance at year end.
-This small increase in net assets reflects the net impact of investments the Council has made in its asset base during the year and revaluations offset by depreciation and disposal of assets during the year.
+The council has reported an overall £25.1m increase in its long-term assets balance at year end.
+This increase in net assets predominantly reflects the net impact of investments the council has made in its asset base during the year.
+In terms of working capital, the council reported a £2.5m movement in its net current asset position at year end.